cargo-lambda/cargo-lambda/docs/guide/installation.md

 Cargo Lambda uses [Zig](https://ziglang.org) to link your functions for Linux systems.
 The installers below also install Zig for you if it's not in your system.

-## With Homebrew (MacOS and Linux)
+## With Homebrew (macOS and Linux)

-You can use [Homebrew](https://brew.sh/) to install Cargo Lambda on MacOS and Linux.
+You can use [Homebrew](https://brew.sh/) to install Cargo Lambda on macOS and Linux.
 Run the following commands on your terminal to add our tap, and install it:

 ```sh
 brew tap cargo-lambda/cargo-lambda